Weatherization Assistance Program

 For more information about how the Weatherization Assistance Program is implemented in New Hampshire homes, please see the New Hampshire Weatherization Field Guide 2018.

-The Standard Work Specifications (SWS) for Home Energy Upgrades establish the minimum performance standards to be met by all Weatherization Assistance Program participants across the country.
+The Standard Work Specifications for Home Energy Upgrades establish the minimum performance standards to be met by all Weatherization Assistance Program participants across the country.

 Heat Saving Energy Tips